Cold-formed steel: Alternative design methods

 The Direct Strength Method (DSM) is an alternative method of design located in Appendix 1 of the North American Specification for the Design of Cold-formed Steel Structural Members 2007 (AISI S100-07).
 DSM may be used in lieu of the Main Specification for determining nominal member capacities.
 Specific advantages include the absence of effective width and iterations, while only using known gross-sectional properties.
 An increase in prediction confidence stems from forced compatibility between section flanges and web throughout elastic buckling analysis.
 This increase in prediction accuracy for any section geometry provides a solid basis for rational analysis extension and encourages cross-sectional optimization.
 Either DSM or the main specification can be used with confidence as the Φ or Ω factors have been designed to insure that both methods are accurate.
 Currently, DSM only provides solutions for beams and columns and has to be used in conjunction with the main specification for a complete design.

 Rational analysis is permitted when using optimized cold form shapes that are outside of the scope of the main specification and are not pre-qualified for DSM use.
-These non-pre-qualified sections use the factors of safety of ϕ and Ω associated with rational analysis (see AISI 2001 Section A1.1 (b)).
+These non-pre-qualified sections use the factors of safety of Φ and Ω associated with rational analysis (see AISI 2001 Section A1.1 (b)).
 The result of the rational analysis times the appropriate factor of safety will be used as the design strength of the section.

 Several situations may exist where a rational analysis application of DSM can be used.
 In general these would include: (1) determining the elastic buckling values and (2) using the DSM equations in Appendix 1 to determine nominal flexural and axial capacities, Mn and Pn.
 The premise of DSM itself is an example of rational analysis.
 It uses elastic buckling results to determine the ultimate strength through the use of empirical strength curves.
 This provides designers with a method for performing a rational analysis in a number of unique situations.